Can frugal living save you money? Absolutely it can.

 - Join your local ParkRun to get fit for free

-Yet more frugal tips for shopping
+Yet more not so extreme frugal living tips for shopping

 - Pack your lunch and healthy snacks everyday